-Where a child (including those of non-statutory school age) is absent from school and parents/carers have not contacted the school to inform them of the reason for absence the school will attempt to contact parents/carers, and record an unauthorised absence if no response is obtained.
-Safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil will then commence
+Where a child (including those of non-statutory school age) is absent from school and parents/carers have not contacted the school to inform them of the reason for absence the school will contact the parents using the 'first day call' procedure.
+If school is unable to contact parents then the absence will be recorded as unexplained and follow safeguarding procedures to ascertain the reason for absence and whereabouts of the pupil.

-This may involve the school contacting other named contacts on record.
+Safeguarding procedures may involve the school other named contacts on record.
 If by the third day of absence no contact has been made the school will carry out a home visit and report the absence as a safeguarding concern.
-Where there are pre-existing concerns about the safety or well- being of a pupil the school may carry out a home visit on the first day of absence.
+Where there are pre-existing concerns about the safety or well-being of a pupil the school may carry out a home visit on the first day of absence.
 Where there are serious concerns about the safety and well-being of a pupil whose reason for absence is not known the school may contact the police, local authority or social services.